Map

 The following plugins and themes offer dedicated custom fields for latitude and longitude that can be used as data sources for the Map facet.
 Click the links for specific instructions on using these fields:

-It is possible to index multiple locations for a post, by using a multi-value custom field, like an ACF repeater field or for example a checkboxes/dropdown field (if you have a select number of locations to choose from).
+It is possible to index multiple locations per post, by using a multi-value custom field, like an ACF repeater field, or for example a checkboxes/dropdown field (if you have a select number of locations to choose from).

 Google Maps API key